 Line 6 POD Studio UX1 Review

 The Line 6 POD Studio UX1 is an audio interface for PC/Mac.
-This review will focus on the UX1, however there is also a UX2 available which offers more inputs and a couple extra features.
-By the end of this review you will know whether the features in the UX1 are suitable for you or whether you should consider the UX2.
-There is also a GX model available, however I do not recommend it as it does not have a balanced XLR input.
+This review will focus on the UX1, however, there is also a UX2 available which offers more inputs and a couple extra features.
+By the end of this review, you will know whether the features in the UX1 are suitable for you or whether you should consider the UX2.
+There is also a GX model available, but I do not recommend it as it does not have a balanced XLR input.

 The most important features for an audio interface are the audio quality and the inputs/outputs so let’s start by looking at the technical features of the Line 6 UX1.

 - One 1/4-inch guitar input